ibm-cloud-docs/BlockStorage/duplicate-volume.md

 As time passes and the primary volume changes, the duplicate volume can be updated with these changes to reflect the current state through the refresh action.
 The refresh involves taking a snapshot of the primary volume and then, updating the duplicate volume by using the data from that snapshot.

-Refreshes can be performed by using the following command.
+Refreshes can be initiated by using the following command.
 ```python
 slcli block volume-refresh <duplicate-vol-id> <primary-snapshot-id>
 ```